Tuesday, April 19, 2016

 Traditional approaches while fine in theory do not reflect the realities of today's regulatory and budget constrained environments.

-Peter Aiken is acknowledged to be a top data management (DM) authority.
-As a practicing data consultant, author and researcher, he has been actively performing and studying DM for more than 30 years.
-His expertise has been sought by some of the world's most important organizations and his achievements have been recognized internationally.
-He has held leadership positions and consulted with more than 75 organizations in 21 countries across numerous industries, including defense, banking, healthcare, telecommunications and manufacturing.
-He is a sought-after keynote speaker and author of multiple publications, including his latest the "Case for the CDO" & "Monetizing Data Management."
-Peter is the Founding Director of Data Blueprint, a consulting firm that helps organizations leverage data for competitive advantage and operational efficiencies.
-He is also Associate Professor of Information Systems at Virginia Commonwealth University (VCU) and past President of DAMA-I.
+Peter Aiken is an acknowledged Data Management (DM) authority.
+As a practicing data consultant, professor, author and researcher, he has studied DM for more than 30 years.
+International recognition has come from assisting more than 150 organizations in 30 countries including some of the world's most important.
+He is a dynamic presence at events and author of 10 books and multiple publications, including his latest on Data Strategy.
+Peter also hosts the longest running and most successful webinar series dedicated to DM (hosted by dataversity.net).
+In 1999, he founded Data Blueprint, a consulting firm that helps organizations leverage data for profit, improvement, competitive advantage and operational efficiencies.
+He is also Associate Professor of Information Systems at Virginia Commonwealth University (VCU), past President of the International Data Management Association (DAMA-I) and Associate Director of the MIT International Society of Chief Data Officers.

 Linda Powell is the Chief Data Officer of the Consumer Financial Protection Bureau.
 Previously, she was the CDO at the Office of Financial Research within the U.S. Treasury Department and Chief of the Economic Data Management and Analysis section in the Research Division at the Board of Governors Federal Reserve System.
 She has a BA in Economics from Rutgers University and an MS in quantitative Finance from George Washington University.
 She has over 25 years of experience in the finance industry including a money center bank, the Federal Reserve Bank of NY, Board of Governors, OFR, and CFPB.